reelgirly/Flex-2-15-Haswell-/GUIDE.md

 >Get into DSDT/SSDT patching after installing the necessary tools from above.
 >Read the whole thing to understand what you will do next.

+**After being ready, repair permissions with DiskUtility and reboot into Clover.**

 ### **DSDT/SDDTs:**

-- Now reboot into Clover and grep the ACPI files (press Fn+F4 and/or F4 at Clover boot screen)
+- Now in Clover grep the ACPI files (press Fn+F4 and/or F4 at Clover boot screen)
 - files will be placed in /EFI/CLOVER/ACPI/origin
+- boot into your OSX
 - move all files to another folder
 - remove everything except DSDT.aml and the SSDT*.aml files
 - remove SSDT-1.aml, SSDT-4x.aml